bpleines/magic_card_price_visualizer/README.md

 This repo contains code used to visualize the price of magic rares by set, color, and year.
 Data is gathered from scryfall on a best-effort basis.

+Data is scraped using python and translated into csv files to be consumed by D3 Javascript

 ## Quick Start

 ```sh